mido/mido/README.rst

 -------------

 Developed for Python 2.7 and 3.2.
-Tested on Ubuntu 13.04 and Mac OS X 10.7.5, but should run wherever PortMidi ported to.
+Tested on Ubuntu 13.04 and Mac OS X 10.7.5, but should run on whatever PortMidi is ported to.

 If you want to use message ports, you need need to install `PortMidi
 <http://sourceforge.net/p/portmedia/wiki/portmidi/>`_.
 Mido loads